Are you a CNA interested in working in a hospital?

 The cost of the program is currently estimated to be about $500 (subject to change).
 Fees include textbooks, parking, and enrollment fees.
 Eligibility for financial aid can help offset the cost.

 Enrollment is restricted to students who have applied during the application period and have been accepted into the program by the Nursing Office.
 The program accepts 20 students and 5 alternates.

 Applications will be reviewed in the order received.
 The first 20 applicants with a complete application packet will be accepted.
-All applicants will be notified of their status (i.e accepted; alternate; not accepted) via SWC e-mail account after the application period closes and after all applications have been reviewed.
+All applicants will be notified of their status (i.e., accepted; alternate; not accepted) via SWC e-mail accounts after the application period closes, and after all applications have been reviewed.

 Note: Submitting an application does not guarantee entry into the program.

 Before filling out the online application, review the Acute Care CNA Application Checklist (PDF) to gather all required documents and forms.
 Click the link below for a copy of the checklist (PDF).